delta55111/tutorial_git_it_repository/readme.txt

 Now that you've got a repository started let's add a file to it.

 Open your text editor and create a new empty file.
 Now write a little bit of text, perhaps type "Hello!", and save the file as 'readme.txt' in the 'hello-world' folder you created in the last challenge.

+Now add another line to 'readme.txt' and save the file again.

+In terminal, you can view the difference between the file now and how it was at your last commit.

+Tell Git to show you the diff:

+git diff

+Now with what you just learned above, commit this latest change.